Wednesday, September 27, 2023

 Here is how we found her:

-Terry invited three of us, including my sister and a mutual friend, to meet her for breakfast on Monday, Sept.
-25th at the Redhead Bay Cafe very near the location of the old Fletcher farm in Pungo.
+Cousin Terry invited three of us, including my sister and a mutual friend, to meet her for breakfast on Monday, Sept.
+25, 2023 at the Redhead Bay Cafe very near the location of the old Fletcher farm in Pungo.
 The mutual friend is a member of the Princess Anne Historical Society, and she had a particular interest in the history of lumber mills in the County.
 After breakfast Terry suggested we go for a ride and see the family properties that had taken so much effort to find three years ago.

 We first drove across the Pungo Ferry bridge toward Blackwater Road, pointing out the Fletcher property.
 Turning left on Blackwater, we saw the old Blackwater Store and the pond where the lumber mill must have been.
 Heading back in the other direction, I pointed out the 40+ acres that was once the Bryant farm, now all soybean fields.